 Not for the horses, but a quick one-page “10 Reasons Why….” page can quickly convey actionable points in a quick, bite-sized format.

 Video has become the go-to method for many providers – and consumers – of content.
 Videos can be hosted on your website or on your firm’s YouTube channel.
 They can be short “explainer” videos (about one to two minutes long) about who you are, how you work with clients, and how you manage money.
-From Demand Metric: more than two-thirds of firms planned to increase their video budget for 2016.
+From Demand Metric: more than two-thirds of firms planned to increase their video budget.

 For those who prefer to learn visually, and to interact, webinars are an effective way to engage potential investors.